Evaluating neural network explanation methods using hybrid documents and morphological agreement: Discussion

 As in previous work (see \secref{related-work}), \textbf{gradient L2 norm} ($\mathrm{grad}^\mathrm{L2}$) performs poorly, especially on RNNs.
 We assume that this is due to its inability to distinguish relevances for and against $k$.

-\textbf{Gradient embedding dot product} ($\mathrm{grad}^\mathrm{dot}$) is competitive on CNN (\tabref{experiments-results}, $\mathrm{grad}^\mathrm{dot}_{1 p}$ C05, $\mathrm{grad}^\mathrm{dot}_{1 s}$ C10, C15), presumably because $\mathrm{relu}$ is linear on positive inputs, so gradients are exact instead of approximate. $\mathrm{grad}^\mathrm{dot}$ also has decent performance for GRU ($\mathrm{grad}^\mathrm{dot}_{1 p}$ C01, $\mathrm{grad}^\mathrm{dot}_{\int s}$ C\{06, 11, 16, 20, 24\}) perhaps because GRU hidden activations are always in [-1,1], where $\tanh$ and $\sigma$ are approximately linear.
+\textbf{Gradient embedding dot product} ($\mathrm{grad}^\mathrm{dot}$) is competitive on CNN (\tabref{experiments-results}, $\mathrm{grad}^\mathrm{dot}_{1 p}$ C05, $\mathrm{grad}^\mathrm{dot}_{1 s}$ C10, C15), presumably because $\mathrm{relu}$ is linear on positive inputs, so gradients are exact instead of approximate. $\mathrm{grad}^\mathrm{dot}$ also has decent performance for GRU ($\mathrm{grad}^\mathrm{dot}_{1 p}$ C01, $\mathrm{grad}^\mathrm{dot}_{\int s}$ C\{06, 11, 16, 20, 24\}), perhaps because GRU hidden activations are always in [-1,1], where $\tanh$ and $\sigma$ are approximately linear.

 \textbf{Integrated gradient} ($\mathrm{grad}_{\int}$) mostly outperforms simple gradient ($\mathrm{grad}_1$), though not consistently (C01, C07).
-Contrary to expectation, integration did not help much with the gradient method's failure on LSTM on 20 newsgroups ($\mathrm{grad}^\mathrm{dot}_{1}$ vs. $\mathrm{grad}^\mathrm{dot}_{\int}$ in C08, C13), which we had assumed to be due to saturation of $\tanh$ on large absolute activations in $\vec{c}$.
+Contrary to expectation, integration did not help much with the failure of the gradient method on LSTM on 20 newsgroups ($\mathrm{grad}^\mathrm{dot}_{1}$ vs. $\mathrm{grad}^\mathrm{dot}_{\int}$ in C08, C13), which we had assumed to be due to saturation of $\tanh$ on large absolute activations in $\vec{c}$.
 Smaller intervals may be needed to approximate the integration, however, this means additional computational cost.

 The gradient of $s(k, \mathbf{X})$ performs better or similar to the gradient of $p(k|\mathbf{X})$.
 The main exception is yelp ($\mathrm{grad}^\mathrm{dot}_{1 s}$ vs.\ $\mathrm{grad}^\mathrm{dot}_{1 p}$, C01-C05).
 This is probably due to conflation by $p(k|\mathbf{X})$ of evidence for $k$ (numerator in \eqref{softmaxp}) and against competitor classes (denominator).
 In a two-class scenario, there is little incentive to keep classes separate, leading to information flow through the denominator.
 In future work, we will replace the two-way softmax with a one-way sigmoid such that $\phi(t,0,\mathbf{X}) := -\phi(t,1,\mathbf{X})$.